allen-marshall/blender-view-carve/docs/usage.rst

 geometry, not to its geometry after modifiers.
 This can lead to surprising behavior if a target or stencil object has unapplied modifiers.
 Note, however, that unapplied modifiers on stencil objects other than meshes and grease pencil objects (e.g. curves, surfaces, text) are *not* ignored.

-When using strokes or curves as stencils, be aware that the cut may sometimes generate bad geometry, or fail to occur at all, if one of the following is true:

-- A curve intersects itself at more than one point in the viewport (including after auto-closing).
-- A curve is both closed *and* self-intersecting in the viewport.

-The issues with these conditions occur fairly inconsistently.
-This behavior is a bug, but likely will not be fixed in the near future, because it is difficult to fix and relatively easy to avoid in most use cases.
-To avoid the issue, try to avoid using stencil objects that meet either of the above criteria.
-Curves that self-intersect at *one* point should be fine, as well as closed (or auto-closed) curves that do not self-intersect.